 Since the collapse of the national economy in the latter half of 2008, the Foundation has experienced significant declines in IOTA revenue.
 Utilization of a significant reserve by the Foundation has enabled grants to be decreased over a period of several years.
 However, very significant grant reductions have been necessary.
 Grant reductions in 2012 resulted in an overall cut in Foundation grants of 30 percent from the prior year's grants.
-The Foundation has sought funding from other sources to alleviate these reductions over the past few years, and in several instances, the Foundation has not offset the revenue lost due to low interest rates on IOTA accounts.
+The Foundation has sought funding from other sources to alleviate these reductions over the past few years, and in several instances, the Foundation has been successful in obtaining other funding.
+However, the new funding obtained has not offset the revenue lost due to low interest rates on IOTA accounts.
 The Foundation continues to pursue other funding initiatives and prioritize its funding reductions in order to preserve the core of critical civil legal aid to low-income families in Florida.